bitcoinops/bitcoinops.github.io/_topics/en/offers.md

   - title: "Core Lightning #5646 updates the implementation of offers to remove x-only public keys"
     url: /en/newsletters/2022/11/02/#core-lightning-5646

+  - title: "Eclair #2499 allows specifying a blinded route to use when using a BOLT12 offer"
+    url: /en/newsletters/2022/11/30/#eclair-2499

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: